traclabs/demos/ingenuity_mars_helicopter/ingenuity_description/README.md

 ## Sensors
 # Ingenuity Sensors and Data Access

 The Ingenuity simulation includes several sensors to mimic the real Mars helicopter.
-Here's a detailed explanation of each sensor and how to access its data using the `ign topic -et` command.
+Here's a detailed explanation of each sensor and how to access its data using the `gz topic -et` command.

 ## 1. RGB Camera